kitsudaiki/OpenHanami/docs/inner_workings/core/core.md

 ![Connection-distance](connection_distance.drawio)

 The orange hexagon is the source of the connection.
 It can be configured, how far a connection can reach within the hexagon-structure.
 The red circle show a maximum distance of 1.
-So all neurons within the orange hexagon can only connect to neurons within the brick within the red circle.
+So all neurons within the orange hexagon can only connect to neurons within the hexagon within the red circle.
 The green circle represents a maximum distance of 2.
 So the possible target of a new connection can be anywhere within the green or red circle.

 So for a simple lined sequence of hexagons with a maximum distance of **3** it could look like this: